deniederhut/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_manage_discussions.rst

 "(private)".
 You may only find it necessary to explicitly identify topics that have a unified audience for all posts.)

-For more information about adding and configuring course-wide discussion topics, see :ref:`Organizing_discussions` or :ref:`Identifying Private CourseWide Discussion Topics`.
+For more information about adding and configuring course-wide discussion topics, see :ref:`Create CourseWide Discussion Topics` or :ref:`Identifying Private CourseWide Discussion Topics`.

 If desired, you could also apply a naming convention to the content-specific